hail-is/hail/dev-docs/releasing.md

     sha = THE_FULL_SHA

-Change directories into the hail directory:
+Change directories into the Hail directory:

     cd /PATH/TO/REPO/hail